Houston's Line of

 HFD Line of Duty Death

-Entered the Fire Department: April 11, 1994, Class 94A
+Entered HFD: April 11, 1994, Class 94A

 Assignment: Firefighter-Fire House No. 76 “C” Shift

 Buried: Mt.
-Calvary Catholic Cemetery, Refugio, Texas, Far left corner, Between her Grand Parents Beatrice and Lewis Zarsky
+Calvary Catholic Cemetery, Refugio, Texas,

-Kim Smith died with her crew member Lewis Mayo.
-At 0433 hours Engine 76 responded to a fire in a McDonald’s Restaurant, 12602 Bissonnet Street and Dairy View Lane, less than a mile from their quarters.
-Upon arrival, Engine 76 reported that fire was coming from the roof of the restaurant.
+At 0433 hours Engine 76 responded to a fire in a McDonald’s Restaurant, located at 12602 Bissonnet Street and Dairy View Lane, less than a mile from their quarters.
+Upon arrival, Engine 76 reported the fire was coming from the roof of the restaurant.
 The crew of Engine 76 entered the building and started to advance the hose line to the back of the restaurant.
-The section of the roof that contained the air condition units collapsed, trapping and injuring Lewis.
+The section of the roof that contained the air conditioning units collapsed, trapping and injuring Mayo.
 Kim, also trapped, was able to free herself and head toward the back door of the building.
+Kim was found deceased eight feet from the back door.

 Born: August 23, 1891, in Taylor, Texas